CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

    cd C:\LabFiles\OpenAIWorkshop\scenarios\incubations\copilot\ChatGPT
    ```

-1. To run the application from the command line, navigate back to Command Prompt and run the below command:
+1. To run the application from the command line, enter the following command in the terminal:

    > **Note**: You can enter your email address below to get notifications.
 If not, please leave this field blank and click on **Enter**.